ddella/Kubernetes-Cluster/Prometheus/prometheus-stack.md

     - --listen-metrics-urls=http://127.0.0.1:2381,http://192.168.13.61:2381
 ```

-Uncomment the following lines and make sure to use `http`:
+Uncomment the following lines and make sure to use `scheme: http` NOT `https`:
 ```yaml
   serviceMonitor:
     scheme: http